Local SEO: The Complete 2024 Guide To Improve Rankings

 2. Local Citations

-According to Bright Local, 68% of consumers say they would stop using a local business if they found incorrect information in local directories.
+Obtaining citations from reputable national business sites or local business directories can enhance your business’s chances of ranking in local search results.
+According to Bright Local, 68% of consumers indicate that they would cease using a local business if they discovered incorrect information in local directories.

 Structured Citations